TanStack/router/docs/framework/react/guide/route-trees.md

 > 🧠 Why use `$`?
 Thanks to tools like Remix, we know that despite `*`s being the most common character to represent a wildcard, they do not play nice with filenames or CLI tools, so just like them, we decided to use `$` instead.

-## Pathless Routes
+## Pathless / Layout Routes

-File routes that are prefixed with an underscore (`_`) are considered "pathless".
-Pathless routes can be used to wrap child routes with additional components and logic, without requiring a matching `path` in the URL
+File routes that are prefixed with an underscore (`_`) are considered "pathless" / a "layout".
+Pathless/Layout routes can be used to wrap child routes with additional components and logic, without requiring a matching `path` in the URL

 - Wrap child routes with a layout component
 - Enforce a `loader` requirement before displaying any child routes